Body Dysmorphic Disorder

 - Parents and others who were critical of the person's appearance

 Pressure from peers and a society that equates physical appearance with beauty and value also can have an impact on the development of BDD.

 How Is Body Dysmorphic Disorder Diagnosed?

 The secrecy and shame that often accompany BDD make its diagnosis difficult.
 Most experts agree that many cases of BDD go unrecognized.
 People with the disorder often are embarrassed and reluctant to tell their doctors about their concerns.
 As a result, the disorder can go unnoticed for years or never be diagnosed.
 One red flag to doctors is when patients repeatedly seek plastic surgery for the same or multiple perceived physical defects.

-In diagnosing BDD, the doctor will begin his or her evaluation with a complete history and physical exam.
+In diagnosing BDD, the doctor will likely begin his or her evaluation with a complete history and focused physical exam.
 If the doctor suspects BDD, he or she might refer the person to a psychiatrist or psychologist, health care professionals who are specially trained to diagnose and treat mental illnesses.
 The psychiatrist or psychologist makes a diagnosis based on his or her assessment of the person's attitude, behavior, and symptoms.